Investing 101: A Comprehensive Guide to Building Financial Literacy and Confidence

 Choose Your Approach

-- Dollar-Cost Averaging: Invest a fixed amount regularly, reducing the impact of market volatility.
+- Dollar-Cost Averaging: Invest a fixed amount regularly to reduce the impact of market volatility.

 - Diversification: Spread your investments across different asset classes to minimize risk.